SoshJam/stukent-stock-predictor/README.md

 ## Contact

-If you have any questions or suggestions, you can contact me at <soshjam@soshjam.com>.
+If you have any questions or suggestions, you can contact me at <soshjam@soshjam.com>. **PLEASE NOTE that I will not help you set this up for yourself or explain how I got the data.**